 Take several long, slow, deep breaths.
 Inhale and exhale as slowly and completely as you can.

-Repeat several times.
-Not only does this focus on the breath (and not the thing that’s stressing you out!) help to calm you, but yo increase your oxygen intake, counteracting the shallow breathing you have probably been doing unawares.
+This focus on the breath (and not the thing that’s stressing you out!) helps to calm you.

 How long does it take: about two minutes